 - Securing a five figure sum of compensation for a young woman with profound disabilities for the neglect she suffered as a child when placed with local authority foster carers.

 Alison has considerable experience of assisting families through the inquest process.
-She has negotiated settlements under the Human Rights Act where an individual has died in circumstances where there has been a potential violation in European Convention rights, including individuals who were detained in psychiatric units.
+She has negotiated settlements under the Human Rights Act where an individual has died in circumstances where there has been a potential violation in European Convention rights.

 She also has considerable expertise of community care law and has assisted charities and voluntary organisations including BDF Newlife, Beatbullying, Maternity Action and the Society for Mucopolysaccharide Diseases.

 Alison is also experienced in bringing successful claims for discrimination in the provision of goods and services.
 She recently represented a small group of disabled people who brought an action against a leading retailer of sports goods.
 She has also been involved in advancing the rights of other protected groups, and helped a same-sex couple obtain a parental order conferring parental responsibility upon them in respect of their twin children born following an international surrogacy agreement.

 Alison continues to represent patients and families in clinical negligence

 - a substantial six-figure sum for a patient in her 70s who had suffered a spinal injury during the course of elective surgery